jupyterlab/jupyter-chat/README.md

 The Jupyterlab extension is located in *packages/jupyter-chat-extension*.

-It is composed of a Python package named `jupyter_chat_extension` for the server side and a NPM package named `@jupyter/chat-extension`.
+It is composed of a Python package named `jupyter_chat_extension` for the server side and a NPM package named `jupyter-chat-extension`.

 This extension is an implementation of the `@jupyter/chat` package, relying on websocket for the communication between server and front end.